Extraordinary Machine: Delays and leaked tracks

 After months of no official news, an article about Jon Brion appeared in an October 2004 issue of Entertainment Weekly.
 In it Brion is reported to have said that the album had been shelved since its completion in May 2003 due to the label not hearing any obvious singles.
 A representative for Epic Records stated that the album was to be released in February 2005, and that Apple had decided to re-record some of the songs.
-Brion later clarified the status of the album in an interview with MTV News in January 2005: he said that Epic had desired material in the vein of Apple's debut album Tidal (1996), but that when confronted by Machine, "it's just not the obvious easy sell to them".
-When USA Today asked Apple herself about when the album would be released, she replied: "You'll probably know before I do".
+Brion later clarified the status of the album in an interview with MTV News in January 2005, stating that Epic had desired material in the vein of Apple's debut album Tidal (1996), but that when confronted by Machine, "it's just not the obvious easy sell to them".
+When USA Today asked Apple herself about when the album would be released, she replied, "You'll probably know before I do".

 Shortly thereafter, Fiona Apple fans organized a week-long mail campaign to flood Sony with support for Apple and for the release of the album.
-In response to the campaign, Epic president Steve Barnett said: "It's our understanding that Fiona is still in the midst of recording her next album, and we at Epic Records join music lovers everywhere in eagerly anticipating her next release".
-On February 26, 2005 radio DJ Andrew Harms at 107.7 The End in Seattle began playing previously unheard tracks from a bootleg copy of the album, and before long, poor quality copies of "Not About Love", "Get Him Back" and "Used to Love Him" were circulating on the internet.
-Harms said of the situation: "this is pretty special ... with an established [artist] like Fiona, to have that happen is pretty crazy, so to stumble upon a full-length copy of the record was incredible"; he also noted the positive response from listeners the songs had received.
+In response to the campaign, Epic president Steve Barnett said, "It's our understanding that Fiona is still in the midst of recording her next album, and we at Epic Records join music lovers everywhere in eagerly anticipating her next release".
+On February 26, 2005, radio DJ Andrew Harms at 107.7 The End in Seattle began playing previously unheard tracks from a bootleg copy of the album, and before long, poor quality copies of "Not About Love", "Get Him Back" and "Used to Love Him" were circulating on the internet.
+Harms said of the situation, "this is pretty special [...] with an established [artist] like Fiona, to have that happen is pretty crazy, so to stumble upon a full-length copy of the record was incredible", also noting the positive response from listeners the songs had received.